Overview

 After a nice, comfortable sleep in Pheriche, we have breakfast and head down to Namche Bazaar.
 After walking about one hour, we are back on our previous trail that we took on the way up to Everest Base Camp.
 The trail to Namche Bazar is mostly downhill to Dibuche and from there it is a 25 min walk up to Tengboche.
 After a quick revisit to Tengboche monastery we go down to Phungi Thanga for lunch.
 After the lunch climb up to Kyanjuma for one and half hours and enjoy the gentle flat trail to Namche Bazaar.
 Tonight, we celebrate our successful Everest Base Camp Trek!!

 After having breakfast with gorgeous mountain views, we start to head down to Lukla.
 We head down for half an hour while enjoying the last view of Mt.
 Everest and say bye to the mountains.
 We will cross six suspension bridges and pass several Sherpa villages today before arriving in Lukla.
-After crossing the highest bridge, we walk another 3 hours to Phakding and stop for lunch.
-We arrive in Lukla after 2.5 hours of walking the beautiful trail through Sherpa settlements.
-Time to enjoy the last night of the Himalaya in Lukla!
+After crossing the highest bridge, we walked another 3 hours to Phakding and stopped for lunch.
+We arrive in Lukla after 2.5 hours of walking the beautiful trail through the Sherpa settlements.
+Time to enjoy the last night of the Himalayas in Lukla!

-Have breakfast and then walk to Tenzing-Hillary airport and fly back to Kathmandu in the morning.
+Have breakfast and then walk to Tenzing-Hillary airport and fly back to Kathmandu/Ramechap in the morning.
 Spend the rest of the day exploring the city.

 Transfer to Tribhuvan Airport.
 Thank you for choosing Breeze Adventure as your climbing & trekking guide!
 We look forward to your next adventure with us.